 In 2013, Martin Outram gave the 1st performance of a Fantasia for solo viola, They were changed men… on 21st November at Canterbury Music Club.
 Martin is also the dedicatee for Peter’s Viola Concerto, completed in September 2017, and first performed by Martin with Oare String Orchestra on 27th January 2018.
-The Viola Concerto is due to receive its United States premiere on 17th February 2019 performed by Rita Porfiris and the North/South Orchestra conducted by Max Lifchitz at Christ & St. Stephens Church, New York.
+The Viola Concerto received its United States premiere on 17th February 2019 performed by Rita Porfiris and the North/South Orchestra conducted by Max Lifchitz at Christ & St. Stephens Church, New York.

 Peter Aviss has retired after 42 years as a string teacher.
-He is also musical director and founder conductor of Oare String Orchestra and performs regularly playing viola and violin.
+He is musical director and founder conductor of Oare String Orchestra and performs regularly playing viola and violin.

 He is a professional member of British Academy of Composers, Songwriters and Authors, and Performing Right Society.
 He is also a Fellow in Composition of Trinity College of Music, and a Fellow of ISM.